-- 1. To qualify for a charitable gaming licence an organization shall submit to the Commission a complete application for licence on the prescribed form and the required supporting documents. - 2.
-The Commission will review the information provided in the application to determine if the applicant is eligible for a charitable gaming licence.
-The eligibility of all applicants will be based on the eligibility criteria for organizational structure, program delivery and use of gaming proceeds contained in the policies enclosed in this handbook. - 3.
-If an applicant's eligibility cannot be determined by a review of the information contained in the submitted application, additional information may be requested and/or a Commission Inspector may meet with representatives of the applicant and conduct other inquires to complete a more detailed eligibility review. - 4.
-The Commission works to review and process all applications for licence within 12 weeks of receipt of a complete application.
+- 1. To qualify for a charitable gaming licence an organization shall submit to the AGLC a complete application for licence on the prescribed form and the required supporting documents. - 2.
+The AGLC will review the information provided in a fully completed application to determine if the applicant is eligible for a charitable gaming licence.
+The eligibility of all applicants will be based on the eligibility criteria for organizational structure, program delivery and use of gaming proceeds contained in the policies enclosed in this handbook.
+(Amended Mar 2018) - 3.
+If an applicant's eligibility cannot be determined by a review of the information contained in the submitted application, additional information may be requested.
+(Amended Mar 2018) - 4.
+The AGLC works to review and process all applications for licence within 12 weeks of receipt of a complete application.
 Processing applications and determining eligibility may take longer if the submitted application information is incomplete or a more detailed eligibility review is required to determine eligibility. - 5.
-Applicants that are not eligible for a charitable gaming license will be advised by the Commission in writing of the reasons they are not eligible. - 6.
-Applicants that are found eligible for licensing may be subject to a review of their eligibility by the Commission at any time to confirm the organizations continued eligibility for licence. - 7.
-All information provided by applicants and licensees to the Commission must be truthful and accurate.
+Applicants that are not eligible for a charitable gaming license will be advised by the AGLC in writing of the reasons they are not eligible. - 6.
+Applicants that are found eligible for licensing may be subject to a review of their eligibility by the AGLC at any time to confirm the organizations continued eligibility for licence. - 7.
+All information provided by applicants and licensees to the AGLC must be truthful and accurate.